ploynawapan/ploynawapan.github.io/_pages/cv.md

 * 2019:Kibbe Science Fellowship, Bowdoin College, ME, USA
   * Fellowship to support a summer research in STEM.
 * 2017 - 2019: Sarah and James Bowdoin Scholar, Bowdoin College
-  * Given to the top 20 percent of students, as calculated by grade point average completed the previous academic year.
+  * Given to the top 20 percent of students, as calculated by grade point average.
 * 2016 - 2021: King’s Scholarship, Royal Thai Government, Thailand
   * A full-ride scholarship for overseas undergraduate studies, given to 9 students who got the highest scores in the qualifying exam, organized by the Office of the Civil Service Commission.